Élisabeth Guazzelli: Recognition

 Guazzelli is a member of the Istituto Veneto di Scienze, Lettere ed Arti.
 In 2008 she was elected a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Fluid Dynamics, "for extensive and careful experiments revealing complex phenomena in mobile particulate systems".
 In 2010 the European Mechanics Society (EUROMECH) named her as a Fluid Mechanics Fellow, with the same commendation.
 In 2021, Guazzelli was elected a Member of the National Academy of Engineering, "for experiments and theory that enhance understanding of dispersed particulate systems".

 She was named a knight of the Legion of Honour in 2012, and in the same year won the Prix Paul Doistau–Émile Blutet of the French Academy of Sciences in the area of mechanical and computational sciences.
 She was the 2016 winner of the EUROMECH Fluid Mechanics Prize, "in recognition of her ground-breaking experiments on sedimenting suspensions, demonstrating the origin of particle fluctuations and cluster formation, for her decisive guidance of theory through focused experiments, and for her important contributions to the European mechanics community".
+She was awarded with the Fluid Dynamics Prize of the American Physical Society in 2023.
+She received the 2024 Gay-Lussac-Humboldt Research Prize.